eddievelasquez/IntercodeToolbox/Intercode.Toolbox.AspNetCore.Extensions/README.md

                                IDictionary<string, IOpenApiExtension>? extensions = null )
 ```

-Set the API's description.
+- Set the API's description.

 ```csharp
 OpenApiInfoBuilder AddDescription( string description )
 ```

-Append custom extensions to the API.
+- Append custom extensions to the API.

 ```csharp
 OpenApiInfoBuilder AddExtensions( IDictionary<string, IOpenApiExtension>? extensions )
 ```

-Append a custom extension to the API.
+- Append a custom extension to the API.

 ```csharp
 OpenApiInfoBuilder AddExtension( string key, IOpenApiExtension extension )
 ```

-Set the API's license information; you can specify the license's name, URL, and optionally add license custom extensions.
+- Set the API's license information; you can specify the license's name, URL, and optionally add license custom extensions.

 ```csharp
 OpenApiInfoBuilder AddLicense( string? name, string? url,
                                IDictionary<string, IOpenApiExtension>? extensions = null )
 ```

-Set the link to the API's terms of service.
+- Set the link to the API's terms of service.

 ```csharp
 OpenApiInfoBuilder AddTermsOfService( string? url ) OpenApiInfoBuilder AddTermsOfService( Uri? uri )
 ```

-Build the `OpenApiInfo` instance from the builder's current state.
+- Build the `OpenApiInfo` instance from the builder's current state.
 The `ruleSet` parameter specifies the set of validation rules to apply to the builder's properties.
 By default, the builder validates using the rule set returned by [ValidationRuleSet.GetDefaultRuleSet()](https://learn.microsoft.com/en-us/dotnet/api/microsoft.openapi.validations.validationruleset.getdefaultruleset).
-If no validation is to be performed, pass [ValidationRuleSet.GetEmptyRuleSet()](https://learn.microsoft.com/en-us/dotnet/api/microsoft.openapi.validations.validationruleset.getemptyruleset) as the `ruleSet` parameter.
+If no validation is to be performed, pass [ValidationRuleSet.GetEmptyRuleSet()](https://learn.microsoft.com/en-us/dotnet/api/microsoft.openapi.validations.validationruleset.getemptyruleset) as the `ruleSet` parameter.<br>
 A [Result&lt;OpenApiInfo&gt;](https://github.com/altmann/FluentResults) containing the built [OpenApiInfo](https://learn.microsoft.com/en-us/dotnet/api/Microsoft.OpenApi.Models.OpenApiInfo) object if it is valid;
 otherwise a failure result with one or more `OpenApiValidationResultError` objects.

 ```csharp
 Result<OpenApiInfo> Build( ValidationRuleSet? ruleSet = null )
 ```

+---

-# `OpenApiValidationResultError` class
+## `OpenApiValidationResultError` class
 The `OpenApiValidationResultError` class represents a validation error that occurred while building an `OpenApiInfo` instance using the `OpenApiInfoBuilder` class.
 The actual [OpenApiError](https://learn.microsoft.com/en-us/dotnet/api/microsoft.openapi.models.openapierror) validation error is found in the `Metadata` property,
 using the `error` key